HITECHCRIME/HC_SG94_Never_Enough/README.md

 when i open the skies
 everything will be bright

-fucking end of days
-skatyt eskata
-skatyt eskat et
-fucking aight yeah
-fucking get it right yeah
-ey ya aye
+fucking end of days (observing/sipping) skatyt eskata  (static skatyt eskat et (static fucking blight yeah (pleasing blight flees) fucking get it right yeah ey ya aye

-fucking enough

-fucking enough
+fucking enough (giving enough) fucking enyrida fucking enough (NEVER ENOUGH)

+GET IT RIGHT YEAH

+- get it
+look again yeah
 look again
+look again yeah
+aye

+yeah

+ska ska ska ska

+prrrrr

+stuck again
+stuck again - pla pla
+bring about the rend
+(in labirynths)
+there is no end
+there is no end
+there is no end
+there is no end in sight
+there is no end in sight
+when i open  the skies

 when i open the skies
 when i open the skies